 The struggle for identity continues between moments where Sabrina deftly pays out its love of horror in subtle ways (my particular favorite is in an episode that explores the outer limits of morality while Sabrina stumbles into a room where Ambrose is watching the famous “One of Us” scene from Freaks) to overly telegraphed “homages” that border on plagiarism a la the shinning, because we don’t want to get sued.
 Besides Stephen King, Neil Gaiman’s Sandman series is obviously a huge influence here and to the show’s credit, it does not try to hide that at all.

 Like most series of this longform storytelling nature, the show does tread water a bit in the middle episodes to pad out the run time to a full 10 episodes.
-Disenchantment from Matt Groening fell prey to this same trap earlier this year and I sometimes think that the runtime freedom Netflix affords is as much curse as blessing to a series as there’s no need or incentive to keep things tight, but most of the filler here is atmospheric enough that it doesn’t detract, even if it doesn’t improve.
+Disenchantment from Matt Groening fell prey to this same trap earlier this year and I sometimes think that the runtime freedom Netflix affords is as much curse as blessing to a series as there’s no need or incentive to keep things tight.
+But most of the filler here is atmospheric enough that it doesn’t detract, even if it doesn’t improve.
 One character I may give more than is his due in these times is Bronson Pinchot as embattled high school principal Mr. Hawthorne.
 I will always have a soft spot in my heart for Mr. Pinchot and even though I may have admittedly been looking on him with rose colored glasses, do I still think he delivers a solid performance?
-Well, of course he does, don’t be ridiculous.
+Well, of course I do, don’t be ridiculous.
 But in the end, I do think that Sabrina is worth looking at one time at least.
 If you really like Hocus Pocus, then you should probably watch Hocus Pocus this Halloween.
 But if you really like Supernatural, Charmed or even the Witches of Eastwick, this might be just the holiday fare for you.